susimsek/GraphqlMicroserviceFullstack/README.md

  ./deploy.sh -k
 ```

-You can uninstall native graphql api the following bash command
+You can uninstall app the following bash command

 ```sh
  ./deploy.sh -k -r
 ```

-You can upgrade the Fullstack GraphQL App (if you have made any changes to the generated manifests) by running the
+You can upgrade the App (if you have made any changes to the generated manifests) by running the
 following bash command

 ```sh